Core Architecture

 The Complete Picture

-These pieces work together to create a system that:
+These pieces work together to create systems that:

-- Runs a controlled number of operations concurrently
+- Run a controlled number of operations concurrently

-- Returns results immediately as they become available from any operation
+- Return results immediately as they become available from any operation

-- Dynamically starts new operations as others complete
+- Dynamically start new operations as others complete

-This approach maximizes throughput while maintaining order tracking, enabling Claude Code to process large codebases efficiently.
+This approach maximizes throughput while maintaining order tracking, enabling efficient processing of large codebases.

 Tool Execution Strategy

-When Claude requests multiple tools, the system must decide how to execute them efficiently.
+When an LLM requests multiple tools, the system must decide how to execute them efficiently.
 A key insight drives this decision: read operations can run in parallel, but write operations need careful coordination.

 Smart Execution Paths